UNet: A Generic and Reliable Multi-UAV Communication and Networking Architecture for Heterogeneous Applications: Performance Evaluation

 \subsubsection{Task Execution time}

-Fig. \ref{plot_task_execution_time} shows the task execution delay experienced by the UAV after a command is initiated from the GCS.
-This delay includes the total time required for the task to be executed on the UAV, starting from when the command is sent.
+Fig. \ref{plot_task_execution_time} shows the task execution delay experienced by the UAV after a command was initiated from the GCS.
+This delay includes the total time required for the task to be executed on the UAV, starting from when the command was sent.
 It consists of the transmission time from the GCS to the gateway, then to the UAV, and the time for the UAV's onboard computer to receive an acknowledgment from the flight controller after successfully completing the task.
 The transmission time, which varies depending on the wireless module used, is a key factor in this delay.

 For testing, we used two commands: arm throttle and flight mode change.
 The figure demonstrates that our architecture significantly reduces task execution time on the UAV.
-However, it also shows that the TPLink WR902AC experiences a slightly higher delay compared to the AlfaTube 2H and Ubiquiti Bullet M2.
+However, it also shows that the TP-Link WR902AC experiences a slightly higher delay than the AlfaTube 2H and Ubiquiti Bullet M2.
 This difference is likely due to the type of antenna used in these modules.
-The TPLink relies on an onboard PCB antenna, which typically provides weaker signal strength and is more susceptible to interference.
+The TP-Link relies on an onboard PCB antenna, which typically provides weaker signal strength and is more susceptible to interference.
 In contrast, the AlfaTube 2H and Ubiquiti Bullet M2 use external antennas that offer superior signal quality and coverage, leading to faster data transmission.
-The onboard antenna in the TPLink module likely accounts for the observed increase in delay.
+The onboard antenna in the TP-Link module likely accounts for the observed increase in delay.